Encrypted bandwidth-efficient backup using the rsync algorithm

 - Tarball: duplicity-0.7.08.tar.gz

 The last 0.6-series stable release is 0.6.26, released May 6, 2015.

 - Source RPM: duplicity-0.6.26-0.fdr.6.src.rpm

-Please NOTE: The 0.6 series is being deprecated and the 0.6.26 release is the last release of the series that will receive new additions or enhancements.
-It will continue to receive critical bug fixes to support distributions with long term support.
+Please NOTE: The 0.6 series has been deprecated and the 0.6.26 release is the last release of the series that received additions or enhancements.
 The major focus of development is now on the 0.7 series.

 Older versions are also available for the budding historians in the downloads area.

 Edgar Soldin maintains duply (formerly known as ftplicity), a shell front end that simplifies the usage by keeping settings for backup jobs in profiles.
 It supports pre/post backup scripts and executing multiple commands in a batch mode.